Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 And for the fact that in creative work

-Help out in difficult times
+You help out in difficult moments,

 We send thunderous applause.